grantwinney/blog/content/posts/csharp-deconstructors/index.md

 slug: csharp-deconstructors
 summary: We can deconstruct tuples in C#, but does it work with other types?
 And assuming it does (spoiler - it does), is it worth bothering with?
 tags:
-- coding
   - csharp-7
   - csharp
 title: Adding deconstructors to C# types
 aliases:
   - /adding-deconstructors-in-csharp-is-it-worth-it
 ---
 Earlier this year, I wrote about being able to [deconstruct tuples in C#](https://grantwinney.com/using-tuple-and-deconstruction-to-return-multiple-values/), something that was added to [C# 7](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-version-history#c-version-70).
 That kind of functional behavior is one of the _(so so very few)_ things I miss from my years of writing Erlang code.
 It neatens up your code a bit, and you can read more about it here: